othaime-en/hardhat-fund-me-frontend/README.md

 If you chose to connect to a local hardhat network, be sure to start the node, copy one of the private keys and add it to metamask as a new account.

-Remember that the hardhat network you run should be from the other hardhat-fund-me project since this doesn't have hardhat installed.
+Remember that the hardhat network you run should be on the backend fund-me project since this is just a frontend and doesn't have hardhat installed.

 Checkout https://github.com/othaime-en/hardhat-fundme-fcc to access the backend code for this project.